quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## recovery_metrics_updated {#quic-recoverymetricsupdated}

 The `recovery_metrics_updated` event is emitted when one or more of the observable recovery metrics changes value.
-It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.
+It has Core importance level.

 This event SHOULD group all possible metric updates that happen at or around the same time in a single event (e.g., if `min_rtt` and `smoothed_rtt` change at the